hollypartridge/Space-Invaders-GA-Project-1/readme.md

 ```

 #### Collisions
-To work when out when collisions occurred, I implemented some logic to check whether an element was in the same position as another element.
+To work out when collisions occurred, I implemented some logic to check whether an element was in the same position as another element.
 I did this within my `generateAlienBeamPosition` and `handlePlayerBeam` functions.
 Both of these functions contain other functions: `loselife` and `killAlien`, which then determine the result of these collisions.

 In `generateAlienBeamPosition()`: